bizhanhe1996/vue-doughnut-progress/README.md

 # vue-doughnut-progress
-An animated responsive Circular Progress Bar for Vue (3 and 2)
+An animated responsive Circular Progress Bar for Vue 3

 ## Getting started
 1. Install it using npm: npm i vue-doughnut-progress
 2. Import it into your vue file:

     ```
-    import VueDoughnutProgress from '@/vue-doughnut-progress.vue';
+    import VueDoughnutProgress from 'vue-doughnut-progress';
     ```
+3. Register it (Locally or Globally)

+    ```
+    components: {
+        VueDoughnutProgress
+    }
+    ```

-3. Add it to your template with parameters:
+4. Add it to your template with parameters:

     ```
     <VueDoughnutProgress